 Over time, these carrot puddings evolved into the familiar sturdy cakes that we see today.
 The evolution of carrot cake preparation is what fascinates me the most.
 Centuries ago, carrot desserts were commonly prepared as bread puddings that were cooked for a long time.
-In contrast, the rising trend now seems to be recipes for raw carrot cakes, such as these from Gimme Some Oven and Raw Food Recipes.
+In contrast, the rising trend now seems to be recipes for raw carrot cakes, such as this one from Gimme Some Oven.
 I wonder how great cooks of centuries past would have thought about recent carrot cake developments!

 To add my humble contribution to the rich history of carrot cakes, I decided to make some carrot cake snack bites, inspired by the raw carrot cake recipe from Gimme Some Oven.

 I added a little fun to the snack bites by rolling some of them in sesame seeds, shredded coconut, and chopped almonds.